more info...

 note that they are in fact a semi-formal alternative to the more proper

-dress.
+white tie dress.
 White tie includes a black full coat with tails (as

 opposed to a short coat), black braided pants, black socks and shoes, a black